 We don't just talk cars ... we teach how to buy them.

-The Monte Carlo is one of the most spacious sport coupes around, yet still provides good driving performance and upscale amenities at a reasonable price.
+The Monte Carlo is one of the most spacious sport coupes around, yet still provides good driving performance and upscale amenities, although they are harder and harder to find.

 In fact, this car was significantly upgraded during its last few years of production before it was discontinued following the 2007 model year, particularly with the SS (Super Sport) model which is really a throwback to the Monte Carlo's muscle car roots of the 1960's.